dpsanders/FLOAT128.jl/README.md

 clean(x::Float128)

-    zeros the low order part when it is less than eps(eps(high order part))
+    zeros the low order part when it approaches eps(eps(high order part))

 ### Use